manastech/erl_csv_generator/README.md

 This library will make sure to put quotes when appropriate (when there's a double quote, comma or newline) and to escape double quotes.

 The valid values for a row are integers, lists (strings) and binaries.
-You should convert other types to binary before invoking `csv:row`.
+You should convert other types to binary before invoking `csv_gen:row`.

 ### Generating compressed files